Chair: David Post

 Village Manager, Village of Hillman

-Dave has more than twenty-one years’ experience as a municipal official, serving as the manager in the Village of Hillman.
+Dave has more than twenty-eight years’ experience as a municipal official, serving as the manager in the Village of Hillman.
 Dave is a past member of the Michigan Municipal League Board of Trustees and several MML committees.
-He is currently a member of the Northeast Michigan Council of Governments board, Hillman Community Radio board and the NorthEastern Michigan Rehabilitation and Opportunity Center (NEMROC) board.
-Dave is also active in several local and regional civic organizations.
+He is currently a member of the Northeast Michigan Council of Governments board and is active in several local and regional civic organizations, including the Communities First Fund (chair), the Hillman Community Radio board and the Wheels Car Club.

 Vice Chair: Jean Stegeman